 The gyro account balance includes the RSD required reserves, which represent the minimum amount of RSD reserves allocated in accordance with the Decision on Banks' Required Reserves with the National Bank of Serbia.
-The required RSD reserves in 2023 were calculated based on the average daily carrying amount of RSD deposits, loans, securities and other RSD liabilities during a single calendar month, using a rate in the range between 0% and 5%, depending on the maturity of liabilities and their sources of funding.
-In September NBS issued new Decision on Banks' Required Reserves with the National Bank of Serbia and required reserves rates were set to 2% for deposits with maturity over 2 years and 7% for deposits with maturity up to 2 years.
+The required RSD reserves in 2024 were calculated based on the average daily carrying amount of RSD deposits, loans, securities and other RSD liabilities during a single calendar month, using a rate of 2% for deposits with maturity over 2 years and 7% for deposits with maturity up to 2 years.
 The reserve is thereafter held on the Bank's gyro account.
-During 2023 NBS paid interest on the balance of the Bank's mandatory RSD reserve at the annual interest rate of 0.75%.
+During 2024 NBS paid interest on the balance of the Bank's mandatory RSD reserve at the annual interest rate of 0.75%.

 The required foreign currency reserve with the National Bank of Serbia represent the minimum foreign currency reserve amount allocated in accordance with the Decision on Mandatory Reserves Held with the NBS.
 In accordance with the said Decision, the mandatory foreign currency reserves are calculated based on the average daily carrying amount of foreign currency deposits, loans and other foreign currency liabilities or those in RSD with a currency clause index (EUR to RSD) during a single calendar month.
-In 2023, the reserve requirement rates were 20% on foreign currency deposits up to 2 years and 13% on foreign currency deposits with maturity over 2 years ending with the July calculation, and changed in September to 23% and 16%, respectively, starting from the calculation for August 2023.
+In 2024, the reserve requirement rates were 23% on foreign currency deposits up to 2 years and 16% on foreign currency deposits with maturity over 2 years.
 The rate applied to the portion of the foreign currency reserve comprised of RSD liabilities with a currency clause index was 100%.